CRM vs ERP: What’s the difference and which do you need?

 If this sounds like your business, we are here to help demystify your options and support you to make worthwhile changes.

-CRM (Customer Relationship Management) and ERP (Enterprise Resource Planning) are solutions businesses can use to manage data.
+CRM (Customer Relationship Management) and ERP (Enterprise Resource Planning) systems are solutions businesses can use to manage data.
 These two systems can complement each other, but they are often confused.
 So, before we explore which system best suits your business needs, let's look at what they do.

 What is a CRM?

-• Contact management
+• Lead and contact management

 • Sales tracking